avisaini207/demo/README.md

 # heading
-This is a sentence
+This is a sentence.
-This is another sentence
+This is another sentence.